aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/programming-with-tables/manipulate-table/_index.md

 Ensure you provide the path and filename for the modified document.

-### Example source code for Manipulate Table using Aspose.Words for .NET
+### Example source code for Manipulate Table using Aspose.PDF for .NET

 ```csharp
 try